As it was at the overture and shall be at the exit music, bliss without end. Amen.

 I have read that this production, which transferred from the Donmar in London, was a success in England due to a nuanced performance from star Simon Russell Beale.
 Unlike the transfer of The Norman Conquests, with its entire cast intact, this production falters immeasurably from the miscasting of Matthew Broderick in the role of Philip.

-Now I realize that Broderick is an internationally recognized film star from his appearances in such films as Ferris Bueller and Election, and I assume that there must have been some worth to his talent garnering two Tony awards along the way.
+Now I realize that Broderick is an internationally recognized film star from his appearances in such films as Ferris Bueller and Election, and I assume that there must have been some worth to his talent garnering two Tony Awards along the way.
 A renowned performer is likely to boost interest and ticket sales for the more obscure offerings at your humble little home.
 But I would hope that the next time you consider doing an uninteresting play with little to no relevancy to anyone or anything, you at least find a leading man who will at least try to act.
 Or at least can manage enough charm and presence to fake his way through a performance.

 There was a brief moment when I thought that perhaps the play wasn’t going to be as bad as critics and word of mouth suggested.
 Then Broderick uttered his first line and it was instantly clear that all hope was lost.
 Broderick is giving a performance that could easily be described as that of a high school freshman making his stage debut.
 But that in itself would be an insult to high school freshmen everywhere.